 Mental Health Counseling Jobs

 The mental health industry is rapidly growing with more people seeking services for their issues.
 This growth is much faster than the average for other occupations in the United States.
 You can expect to obtain a job soon after you complete your Bachelor’s or Master’s degree.
-If you want to work to help those in need suffering from mental health, consider working as a mental health technician and provide support to patients as outlined in the care plan.
+If you want to work to help those in need suffering from mental health, consider working as a Behavioral Health Assistant and provide support to patients as outlined in the care plan.

 Employment for mental health specialists has grown significantly in the past couple of years.
 It is projected to continue growing by at least 23 percent until 2026.
 This growth is due to more people seeking addiction and mental health counseling services.